zsonline/subscription-manager/README.md

-# ZS AVS
+# Subscription manager

-The ZS AVS (short for ‘Abonnements-Verwaltungssystem’) is the subscription management system of the student newspaper ‘[Zürcher Studierendenzeitung](http://zs-online.ch/)’.
+_Subscription manager_, internally also called ZS AVS (short for ‘Abonnements-Verwaltungssystem’), is the subscription management system of the student newspaper ‘[Zürcher Studierendenzeitung](http://zs-online.ch/)’.

 ## Installation